 NCCC has seen multiple copies of the mailing and is extremely concerned that consumers are unknowingly and unsuspectingly thinking they are required to mail in this payment under penalty of law or other state enforcement action.

-NCCC has filed a complaint with both the North Carolina State Attorney General's Office: Consumer Protection division and the Federal Trade Commission (FTC) requesting that the company be investigated and immediately barred from using such deceptive mailings.
+NCCC has filed a complaint with both the North Carolina Attorney General's Office and the Federal Trade Commission (FTC) requesting that the company be investigated and immediately barred from using such deceptive mailings.
 We are also requesting redress for consumers that have already been lured in by the deceptive mailings.